 In step 7, you see the users in the Reskit.Org domain.
 Note the user UK$.
 This user relates to the child domain (UK.Reskit.Org).
 It is not, as such, an actual user.
 The $ character at the end of the username indicates it’s a hidden user but fundamental to supporting the child domain.
 Don’t be tempted to tidy up and remove this user - that would break the child domain structure.

-As you see in this recipe, the cmdlets you use to add or modify a user, group, or OU create no output which cuts down on the output you have to wade through.
+As you see in this recipe, the cmdlets you use to add or modify a user, group, or OU create no output, which cuts down on the output you have to wade through.
 Some cmdlets and cmdlet sets would output details of the objects created, updated, or possibly deleted.
 Consider the lack of output for AD cmdlets as a feature.

 Managing Active Directory computers

-AD Computer objects represent domain-joined computers which can use the Domain to authenticate user login.
+AD computer objects represent domain-joined computers which can use the domain to authenticate user login.
 Before you can log in as a domain user, such as Reskit\JerryG, your computer must be a domain member.
 When a domain-joined computer starts up, it contacts a domain controller to authenticate itself.
 In effect, the computer logs into the domain and creates a secure channel to the DC.
 Once Windows establishes this secure channel, you can log a user.
-Under the covers.
-Windows uses the secure channel to negotiate the user logon.
+Under the covers, Windows uses the secure channel to negotiate the user logon.

 In this recipe you